 An apprentice is someone who is training to become skilled in a particular trade or role.
-They combine both on-the-job work with classroom learning in order to ensure that they become experts within their field.
+They combine both on-the-job work with classroom learning to ensure that they become experts within their field.

 ► What are the advantages of having an apprentice?

 Companies can receive government funding to help pay for apprenticeship training; however, the amount received depends on whether the company pays the apprenticeship levy.
-Companies with a National Insurance contribution (NIC) bill over £3 million each year are required to pay the levy.
+Companies with a National Insurance contribution (NIC) bill of over £3 million each year are required to pay the levy.

 If a company isn't required to pay the levy, yet still want support with apprenticeships, then they are required to pay 5% towards the cost of training and assessing their apprentice.

-Once this has been completed, the Government will pay the remaining 95% up to funding band maximum.
+Once this has been completed, the Government will pay the remaining 95% up to the funding band maximum.

 ► How long do they work?